 Thin metal sheets are installed underneath the shingles in your roof to prevent water from seeping into your ceiling.
 With time, the flashing in your roof may break or get damaged.
 As a result, your roof may be directly exposed to heavy rains, snowfalls, and other elements., causing serious damage to your roof.
 Some roofs may not contain any flashing and so they could be more susceptible to damage.

 Pipes are often installed throughout the roofs of residential and commercial buildings to ensure timely water supply.
 This requires making several holes in the roof.
 Even though roofing contractors seal all the holes to prevent the entry of water through the holes, there could be small gaps or vents through which rainwater may seep into your ceiling.

 Skylights are installed to give more natural light into otherwise dark rooms or to maximize natural lighting.
 However, faulty installation of skylights may cause leaks to develop in your roof.
 If you notice water leaking from the side of your roof where a skylight is located, it could be a problem caused by improper installation of a skylight.

 Small cracks in your chimney can cause water to seep through the mud cap into the roof.
 If you notice a pool of standing water on the roof close to the chimney, you may also find a leak in the roof.

 Shingles on your roof may develop cracks from high winds, hailstorms, or other harsh weather conditions.
 This is a simple and straightforward cause of roofing leaks.

 With time, your roof may develop cracks and crevices.
-This is due to usual wear and tear.
+This is due to the usual wear and tear.
 Regular maintenance can help extend the lifespan of your roof.
-Have your roof inspected each year for any signs of aging and leaks.
+Has your roof been inspected each year for any signs of aging and leaks?